Privacy at Work: What Are Your Rights?

 Employers can also generally monitor employee's phone calls for quality control purposes.
 They are supposed to cease monitoring once they are aware that the call is personal, though.
 If there is a policy in place against personal calls, however, the employer can listen to enough of the call to determine that it is personal, and the employee may still face disciplinary action for the personal call even if the employer didn't listen to the entire call.

 Some states, such as California, require that all parties to a monitored phone conversation receive notice about the monitoring.
 If your state has such a law, your employer is required to inform you if they plan to monitor your phone calls.

-As for text messages on a company phone, The US Supreme Court recently ruled that a city government's search of text messages -- even personal ones -- on city-provided pagers was reasonable.
+As for text messages on a company phone, The US Supreme Court has ruled that a city government's search of text messages -- even personal ones -- on city-provided pagers was reasonable.
 Given that private employers usually have much more leeway than public employers, this decision suggests that private employers can search their employee's text messages on company-provided phones.